Christmas Shortbread Cookies

 How to Decorate the Christmas Shortbread

-Step 2: Stir in the green food dye.
+Step 1:ย Melt theย white chocolate.
+Stir in theย green food dye.

-Step 3: Draw the little trees on each cookie using a toothpick that you dip in the green colored white chocolate and then refrigerate until they are fully set.
+Step 2:ย Draw the little trees on each cookie using a toothpick that you dip in the green colored white chocolate, and then refrigerate until they are fully set.
+Use a small utensil like a toothpick to create the tiny trees.
+Anything bigger than that will likely just create messy green blobs!
+With a toothpick, you can be exact enough to really create shapes that resemble trees.

-Step 4: Dust with the powdered sugar and enjoy!
+Step 3:ย Dust with the powdered sugar and enjoy!

 Freezing the dough ever so slightly helps prevent spreading so the dough will hold the correct shape and look like the cookies I have pictured.